Teutonic84/SteamConsole/README.md

 * Place any ROMS you have in "..\SteamConsole\Emulators\ROMS\PLATFORM" where "PLATFORM" is the game system (IE: NES, SNES, GBA).

 * Run the "ROM Importer" to import games to steam or apply changes if you have added or removed ROMS/Games/Grid Images

-   NOTE: The ROM Importer is set by default to rename ROM files before it imports to steam.
+   * NOTE: The ROM Importer is set by default to rename ROM files before it imports to steam.
 It removes any extra characters like "-" or "(USA)" in the names.
 You can disable this option in the Steamconsole Settings application.
+   * WARNING: The ROM Importer will delete your steam shortcuts.vdf file everytime it runs.
+This will delete any custom steam shortcuts you have added.
+This is due to the steam import tool "ICE" not being updated to use the new version of "shortcuts.vdf".
+ICE is no longer developed, so i'll have to wait until someone decides to either fork it or post an updated version to fix this.
+If you're thinking "why doesn't he just use Steam ROM Manager?".
+Well I would, but unfortunately there are no command line switches currently with it, so it isn't able to automate the steam importing.
+It requires you to open up the application, configure it, and run it through the GUI.
+SteamConsole is able to run ICE automatically through the command line to automate the process by using config files.

 * If a grid image isn't found for a ROM, make sure you have the ROM name the exact same as the jpg file located in "..\SteamConsole\Images\Steam_Grid_Images\PLATFORM".